onnela-lab/Beiwe-Analysis/README.md

 Once the data is processed, we arrive at the juicy part: plots and statistical analysis.
 These functions take processed data in a specified format as inputs, and return highly specific ***outputs*** such as plots, models, or tests.
 These functions should not contain any processing steps.

 ## Utility
 A great deal of functions call into the above categories, but some do not.
 All other helper functions belong in **utility**.
-Examples include package dependencies, and global constants such as plotting colors.
+Examples include **`R`** package dependencies, and global constants such as plotting colors.